Feeds:

 Garden Stones

-(The main glass in this stone came from a few porcelain saucers that I picked up at the thrift store) A couple years ago I made my first garden stone.
+A couple years ago I made my first garden stone.
 It really is fun and adds a nice touch to the garden.
-Recently, had a few friends over and we each made one while we [...]
+Recently, had a few friends over and we each made one while we caught up on each others lives.
+I hope you give this a try.

 Read Full Post »